mozilla/ActiveData/docs/GettingStarted.md

 |test         | 8103826|
 |             |  186840|

-There appears to be a significant number of no-type jobs.
+Looking at the table, there appears to be a significant number of no-type jobs.
 We could look at examples of those, `{"missing":"action.type"}`, and I admit I am curious too, but we will focus on tests.

 Both `test` and `talos` jobs have a `run.suite` property that is not used by builds, which can be seen in this query, which lists all `action.type`, `run.suite` pairs: